 |Sony NEX-5N||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-5N|

 It is notable that the G7X Mark II offers wifi support, while the RX100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
+Both the G7X Mark II and the RX100 have been discontinued, but can regularly be found used on eBay.
+The RX100 was replaced by the Sony RX100 II, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon G7 X Mark II better than the Sony RX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G7 X Mark II:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.